-Scholarships are available to help you pay for your education.
-Scholarship information is available at art.unt.edu/scholarships.html.
+Scholarships are available to help you pursue your education.

-A Residents Engaged in Academic Living Community brings art majors who live on campus together to enhance academic and social experiences.
-More information about the Art and Design Community is at www.unt.edu/housing.
+A Residents Engaged in Academic Living Community (REAL Community) brings together art and design majors who live on campus to enhance academic and social experiences.

 The College of Visual Arts and Design is one of the nation’s most comprehensive visual arts schools and one of the best in the Southwest.
 It is accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This means the college meets or exceeds high standards of academic excellence.

-You’ll need to meet the College of Visual Arts and Design’s admission requirements to be qualified as a pre-major.
+You’ll need to meet the College of Visual Arts and Design’s admission requirements to qualify as a pre-major.
 These requirements are in addition to the ones administered by the university.
-The college’s requirements are outlined at art.unt.edu/admission-requirements.html.
+The college’s requirements are outlined in our catalog and on our website.

-Our Career Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT each year.
-The center is in the University Union, Room 320.
-More information is at transition.unt.edu.
+Each year, 3,900 students transfer to UNT.
+More information about the center is at transition.unt.edu.